ZEISS-PiWeb/PiWeb-Api/_pages/0121-restapi-dataservice-serviceInformation.md

-featureList | A list of features supported by the server. inspectionPlanTimestamp | Timestamp of the last inspection plan modification measurementTimestamp | Timestamp of the last measurement modification configurationTimestamp | Timestamp of the last configuration timestamp
+featureList | A list of features supported by the server. inspectionPlanTimestamp | Timestamp of the last inspection plan modification measurementTimestamp | Timestamp of the last measurement modification configurationTimestamp | Timestamp of the last configuration modification
 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}